-We have audited the financial statements of MAS Retirement Savings Scheme ("the Scheme") on pages 4 to 20, which comprise the statement of net assets of the Scheme as at 31 March 2023, the statement of changes in net assets and statement of cash flows for the year then ended of the Scheme, and the notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of MAS Retirement Savings Scheme ("the Scheme") on pages 4 to 20, which comprise the statement of net assets of the Scheme as at 31 March 2024, the statement of changes in net assets and statement of cash flows for the year then ended of the Scheme, and the notes to the financial statements including material accounting policy information.

-In our opinion, the financial statements on pages 4 to 20 present fairly, in all material respects, the financial position of the Scheme as at 31 March 2023 and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements on pages 4 to 20 present fairly, in all material respects, the financial position of the Scheme as at 31 March 2024 and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.